Cystoscopy for Women

 What is cystoscopy?

-particularly the bladder, the urethra, and the openings to the ureters.
+area includes the bladder, the urethra, and the openings to the ureters.
 Cystoscopy

 can help find problems with the urinary tract.
 This may include early signs of cancer,